Keflon/MvvmZeroTutorialApp/README.md

     }
 }
 ```
-... and the xaml for OnionsPage.xaml
+... and the UI for OnionsPage.xaml
 ```xml
     <ContentPage.Content>
         <StackLayout VerticalOptions="CenterAndExpand" HorizontalOptions="CenterAndExpand" >